The difference between something good and something great is attention to detail.Charles R. Swindoll

 The following link is to a folder containing pricelists and photos of most of our products.
 If you have questions or would like to learn more, please use the form located immediately below titled “Contact Us.”

 Please share your insights and comments with everyone by using the form located further below labeled “Leave a Reply.”
-We aren’t evil Google, facist facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
+We aren’t evil Google, facist facebook, thuggish Twitter, or the US Democrat Senate’s Pakistani IT manager and so won’t sell, share, or profitably “misplace” your information.
 May worms drip from my eyes if I lie.

 Previous Posts in The Japanese Gennou & Handle Series